AndrewSRea/My_Learning_Port/Bootstrap/Content/Reboot/README.md

-## Reboot
+# Reboot

 Reboot, a collection of element-specific CSS changes in a single file, kickstart Bootstrap to provide an elegant, consistent, and simple baseline to build upon.

-### Approach
+## Approach

 Reboot builds upon Normalize, providing many HTML elements with somewhat opinionated styles using only element selectors.
 Additional styling is done only with classes.
-For example, we reboot some `<table>` styles for a simpler baseline and later provide `.table`, `.table-bordered`, and more.<br/>
+For example, we reboot some `<table>` styles for a simpler baseline and later provide `.table`, `.table-bordered`, and more.

 Here are Bootstrap's guildelines and reasons for choosing what to override in Reboot:

 * Update some browser default values to use `rem`s instead of `em`s for scalable component spacing.